eugeneswalker/gitlab-chart/doc/installation/deployment.md

 ### Redis

-All the Redis configuration settings have been moved and consolidated on the [charts/globals.md](../charts/globals.md#configure-redis-settings) page.
+All Redis configuration settings have been moved and consolidated on the [charts/globals.md](../charts/globals.md#configure-redis-settings) page.

+> **NOTE: This configuration is not recommended for use in production.**
+>
+> - A single StatefulSet is provided by [bitnami/Redis](https://hub.helm.sh/charts/bitnami/redis) by default.
+> - As of 4.0.0 of these charts, replication is available internally, but _not enabled by default_.
+Such functionality has not been load tested by GitLab.

+You can read more about setting up a production-ready Redis instance in the [advanced Redis docs](../advanced/external-redis/index.md).

 ### MinIO

 By default this chart provides an in-cluster MinIO deployment to provide an object storage API.

-This configuration should not be used in production.
+> **NOTE: This configuration is not recommended for use in production.**
+>
+> - A singleton, non-resilient Deployment is provided by our [MinIO fork](../charts/minio/index.md).

 You can read more about setting up your production-ready object storage in the [external object storage](../advanced/external-object-storage/index.md)